sapcc/limes/docs/users/api-v1-specification.md

 Limes tracks quotas in its local database, and expects that the quota values in the backing services may only be manipulated by the Limes service user, but not by the project's members or admins.
-If, nonetheless, Limes finds the backing service to use a different quota value than what Limes expected, it will be shown in the `backend_quota` key, as shown in the example above for the `compute/cores` resource.
+If, nonetheless, Limes finds the backing service to use a different quota value than the `usable_quota` that Limes expected, it will be shown in the `backend_quota` key, as shown in the example above for the `compute/cores` resource.
 If a `backend_quota` value exists, a Limes client should display a warning message to the user.

 When the `bursting` section is present on the project level, it means that **quota bursting** is available for this cluster.
 Bursting means that usage can overshoot the approved quota by a certain multiplier (e.g. 20% if `bursting.multiplier` is 0.2).
-This is achieved by writing `floor(quota * (1 + bursting.multiplier))` into the backend.
+This is achieved by writing a higher `usable_quota` into the backend.
 If the bursting multiplier is non-zero, the `backend_quota` will thus be different from the value shown in the `quota` field of each resource.
-The `backend_quota` field will only be shown if the backend quota differs from the desired value, `floor(quota * (1 + bursting.multiplier))`.
+The `backend_quota` field will only be shown if the backend quota differs from the desired value indicated in the `usable_quota` field.
+While `usable_quota` is usually computed as `floor(quota * (1 + bursting.multiplier))`, different multipliers may apply per resource.

 The `scraped_at` timestamp for each service denotes when Limes last checked the quota and usage values in the backing service.
 The value is a standard UNIX timestamp (seconds since `1970-00-00T00:00:00Z`).